tez-capital/docs.tez.capital_content/en/tezpeak/tutorials/setup.md

 title: "Setup"
 weight: 1
 type: docs
-summary: How to install and configure TezPeak
+summary: How to install and configure TezPeak for visual baker monitoring and TezPay management
 ---

 Follow along on Youtube!